Deewhy1/Cars45-webscrapping/README.md

 # webscrapping
-Scrapping of the cars data available on cars45 website into a CSV file.
+This repository contains codes of web scraping of data from different websites into a CSV file.